Community Engagement

 Stormont Vail Health Mobile Primary Care Clinic

-On Thursdays, our unit will join other community units as part of the Mobile Access Partnership (MAP) adding healthcare to the list of community outreach services offered for individuals experiencing homelessness.
+On Thursdays, the Mobile Clinic joins other community units as part of the Mobile Access Partnership, adding healthcare to the community outreach services for unhoused individuals.

 Related Resources